 The Ball Aerospace-built Wide Field Camera 3 (WFC3) is the next-generation visible-imaging instrument for the Hubble Space Telescope.

 Ball Aerospace developed the optical assemblies, instrument electronics, and detectors for WFC3 to improve Hubble’s discovery efficiency by a factor of approximately 30, and to extend its outstanding imaging performance.

-WFC3’s ability to capture a large field of view over a wide spectral range will offer astronomers an unprecedented opportunity to efficiently gather information on the universe, and answers questions in their complex models.
+WFC3’s ability to capture a large field of view over a wide spectral range gives astronomers an unprecedented opportunity to efficiently gather information on the universe.

 WFC3 was installed on Hubble as part of Servicing Mission 4.
 WFC3 replaced the Wide-Field Planetary Camera 2 (WFPC-2) instrument.